Orientation & Transition

 Soph Peer Mentor Program

-As a new-to-Brescia student, you will be assigned to a small group of other new-to-Brescia students.
+As a new-to-Brescia student, you will be assigned to a small group of other new-to-Brescia students whom you will share at least one class with first semester.
 Your group will be led by a Soph Peer Mentor whom you will meet and get to know during Orientation Week.

 After Orientation Week, your Soph Peer Mentor will maintain regular contact with you and your small group over the year in order to help you transition successfully to life at Brescia.
 Your Soph Peer Mentor Team will provide a support network for you in areas related to your academic, social, and personal development.
 They will provide programming specific to your needs and will connect you to the resources and services every student should know at Brescia and Western.